What is the teeth whitening like?

 It is very important that between the procedures and after that, the patient should reduce drinking coffee, tea, coke and wine.
 Consumption of fat consisting food and smoking should also be reduced.

 Concerning the sensitivity of teeth after this procedure – it is strongly individual.
 Sometimes there is some discomfort, sometimes there is no sensitivity at all.

 The procedure is a wise choice, but it does not have such a permanent effect as by non-smokers.
 It’ is recommended smoking to be stopped during the process of tooth whitening.

 The procedure can be done at a dental praxis and also at home with individually made dental splints.
 Better results can be achieved if both methods are combined.

-- by patients who suffer from a gingival recession (visible root surface)
+- who suffer from a gingival recession (visible root surface)

-- by untreated deep caries and damaged enamel surface
+- with untreated deep caries and damaged enamel surface

-- by allergy caused by the elements of the whitening gel
+- allergy caused by the elements of the whitening gel

 - pregnant and breast feeding women should postpone the procedure .